-G43 The tool moves to the right of the programmed contour G42
+The tool moves to the right on the programmed contour

-The tool moves to the left of the programmed contour
+The tool moves to the left on the programmed contour

 The tool center moves along the contour at a distance equal to the radius.
 "Right" or "left" are to be understood as based on the direction of tool movement along the workpiece contour.
 See figures.